How To Find Federal, State, & Local Government Small Business Grants

 - The National Institutes Of Health: If you run a company in or adjacent to the medical industry, the National Institutes of Health can be a great source of grant funding.

 - Economic Development Agencies: State and regional grants can be a little trickier to find since not every state or local government presents its grant resources in the same way.
-One strategy that can be useful is to find your state or county’s (or city’s, if your municipality is large enough) economic development agency’s website, as those will often list business grants.
+One useful strategy is to find your state or county’s (or city’s, if your municipality is large enough) economic development agency’s website, as those will often list business grants.
 The state-level agencies often have links to the regional and local agencies.
 The US Economic Development Administration’s economic development directory is a good place to start.

 - Search For Targeted Grants: There are large subsets of grants that target specific populations.
 Though the sites listing these programs are often mixed with private grants, you’ll usually find government grants among them.
 For example, you may want to search for grants for veterans, minorities, or women.
 You can also search for grants specific to your industry.